PUBLICATIONS

 Purushottama Bilimoria (San Francisco State University)

-Chapter 35 Indian Traditions, Classical Theism, Panentheism, and Perfect Being Theology
+Chapter 45 Classical Theism, Panentheism, and Perfect Being Theology

 Ryan T. Mullins (University of Lucerne)